EpicGamesExt/BlenderTools/docs/send2ue/settings/validations.md

 ### Check if asset has unused materials
 If this option is on it looks at each material index on the object and it checks if that material is assigned to a vertex on the mesh object.
-If there is a unused material, then an error message is thrown to the user
+If there is a unused material, then an error message is thrown to the user.

 ### Check texture references
 This checks the texture references and sees if they actually exist on disk.

 ### Check paths:
-This checks the export and import paths and makes sure they are valid before preforming the operation
+This checks the export and import paths and makes sure they are valid before preforming the operation.

+### Check project settings:
+This checks whether the required unreal project settings are in place before performing the operation.

+### Check blender object names:
+This checks whether the blender object names in the Export collection contain any invalid special characters or white space.
+While the following special characters `'".,/.:|&!~\n\r\t@#(){}[]=;^%$\*?<>` or ` have valid usage in Blender, they are not valid to use in asset names in Unreal.

+Send2UE automatically converts any invalid characters to `_` during the export process if this validation is turned off.

 ::: tip Note
   Checking the unreal paths makes a few remote calls which requires an open Unreal editor instance with remote